GCT-Studios/JwarRef/content/Rulebook/Melee Exchange.md

 	   Regardless of Initiative the Active Player and Activating Model do not change.
 	2. Both players may now use Instant Ki Feats to change the initiative.
 The non-Activating player declares first.
 If the initiative was changed, the Activating player may then also declare Instant Ki Feats to change the initiative.
 	3. The initiative is now set and cannot be changed.
-4. Both players then calculate their model’s dice pool using its Melee pool Statistic value as the base number of dice used and apply any modifiers.
+4. Both players then calculate their model’s dice pool using its Melee Pool Statistic value as the base number of dice used and apply any modifiers.
    They then decide if they will use any abilities, Ki Feats or increase the Melee pool Statistic through a Ki Boost.
-The Non Active Player must declare everything before the Active Player.
+   The Player without the Initiative must declare everything before the Player with the Initiative.
 5. Once the players have calculated their dice pools, they must both secretly decide how to allocate the dice between Attack and Defence.
    If players are using a Special Attack or Special Defence, then they must secretly remove a number of dice from their pool equal to the cost of the Special Attack or Defence (See Special Attacks & Defences).
    Also include the use of any effects, including Instant (Or active for the active player) Ki Feats, which alter the cost of Attacks or Defences or add additional Attacks or Defences.
    The Dice allocation and choice of Special Ability is Hidden Information until simultaneously revealed.
 	1. Two distinct colours of dice are needed; one colour represents Attack and the other Defence.

 > [!example]